The difference variational bicomplex and multisymplectic systems

 \section{Discrete mechanics via the difference variational bicomplex}

 In \cite{MaWe2001} and references therein, discrete mechanics is developed using the standard approach in classical mechanics, that is, by studying the discrete equations of motion on a manifold equipped with a closed nondegenerate two-form.
-In \cite{BrHyLa2010}, Bridges \textit{et al}. used the (differential) variational bicomplex to re-examine classical mechanics.
 In this section, we apply the augmented difference variational bicomplex to discrete mechanics, with base space $\mathbb{Z}$ and the fibre (in total space) $\mathbb{R}^2$ (for simplicity).
-In the usual notation\footnote{Throughout this section only, $p$ and $q$ are real-valued variables, not dimensions (which are given).}, let $(n,q,p)$ be the standard coordinates on the total space $\mathbb{Z}\times \mathbb{R}^2$; let $\es$ be the forward shift in $n$ and the forward difference operator be $\diffn=\es-\id$.
+In the usual mechanics notation\footnote{Throughout this section only, $p$ and $q$ are real-valued variables, not dimensions (which are given).}, let $(n,q,p)$ be the coordinates on the total space $\mathbb{Z}\times \mathbb{R}^2$; let $\es$ be the forward shift in $n$ and the forward difference operator be $\diffn=\es-\id$.

-Consider the following $(0,2)$-form, which is vertically closed and nondegenerate:
+Consider the following $(0,2)$-form, which is vertically-closed and nondegenerate:

 This gives each fibre in the total space the structure of a symplectic manifold.
 Suppose that the horizontal translation map $\te_1:(n,p,q)\mapsto(n+1,p,q)$ is a symplectomorphism, so that $\te_1^*\omega_{n+1}=\omega_n$.
 In the prolongation space $\mathbb{Z}\times P(\mathbb{R}^2)$, this condition amounts to $\diffn\omega=0$, that is,